ipab-slmc/exotica/exotica/doc/Visualisation.rst

     vis.set_property('/Grid','visible', False)
     vis.set_property('/Axes','visible', False)

-If you change the underlying scene the visualiset is using (e.g., by loading scene meshes using ``scene.load_scene_file()``), you'll have to refresh the visualiser by running:
+If you change the underlying scene the visualiser is using (e.g., by loading scene meshes using ``scene.load_scene_file()``), you'll have to refresh the visualiser by running:

 .. code-block:: python

     vis.display_scene()

-MoveIT!
-Visualiser
+MoveIT Visualiser
 ==================

-The MoveIT! visualiser publishes a trajectory in the MoveIT! trajectory message format for display in RViz.
+The MoveIT visualiser publishes a trajectory in the MoveIT trajectory message format for display in RViz.

 To set up the visualiser run: